 What do these regulations say?

 Group 2 licences (Categories C and D) are for large vans, and heavy goods vehicles such as lorries and buses.
 Different rules apply to these licence categories because of the responsibility of driving passengers, load and the size and weight of the vehicle.
 Someone with a history of epilepsy may be licensed in Group 2 categories if they are 10 years seizure free without use of medication.
 In first unprovoked seizures this may be reduced to 5 years seizure free without use of medication.
 Provoked seizures will be subject to neurological opinion.
+Please note that the D501 form should only be filled out and completed when the relevant period of seizure freedom has been reached - not days or weeks beforehand in anticipation of reaching seizure freedom.

 It’s my first seizure, do these rules apply?